 API stabilization and production adoption

-The API and SDK ecosystem matures, and Qdrant is increasingly used as a retrieval layer in AI/ML systems.
+The API stabilizes and the SDK ecosystem fills out; Qdrant is increasingly deployed as a retrieval layer in AI/ML systems.

 Sparse vectors and user-defined sharding